Nickel-nc/3DM-Gen/docs/designdoc.md

 ### Expected Architecture
 - Monolith: math, logic, processing, model and app are working in modules that runs from main script as entering point
-- CNN, RNN, GCN, GAN or Transformers?
+- CNN, RNN, GCN, GAN, diffusion or Transformers?

 ### Subtasks
 - Research: search and try appropriate architecture that suit dance motion generation for different joint systems